nestauk/dsp_nesta_brain/documentation/how_to_update_knowledge_base.md

 ### Adding offline resources

 The code in `retrieval/db/ingest.py` is not currently set up to ingest offline resources (other than webpages and PDFs stored during a data dump of the Nesta website and accessed in `web_dump` mode).
-Code would need to be written to convert the offline documents into plain text, and then convert the plain text and any metadata to [LangChain `Document`s](https://python.langchain.com/api_reference/core/documents/langchain_core.documents.base.Document.html).
+Code would need to be written to convert the offline documents into plain text, and then convert the plain text and any metadata into the LangChain [`Document`](https://python.langchain.com/api_reference/core/documents/langchain_core.documents.base.Document.html) class.
 A list of LangChain `Document`s can be passed to the `ingest` function via the `documents` argument.
 The `ingest` function chunks and vectorizes each document and inserts the chunks into the vector database.
-Note that every `Document` in `documents` must have a `location` (system file path or url) and `title` field in its metadata – all other metadata is optional. `location` is used as a unique identifier for documents to establish whether documents have already been added to the database. \[Note that the LangChain `Document` class is distinct from the `Document` class defined in the DB schema and aliases are used for both these classes in `retrieval/db/ingest.py` to avoid confusion].
+Note that every `Document` in `documents` must have a `location` (system file path or url) and `title` field in its metadata – all other metadata is optional. `location` is used as a unique identifier for documents to establish whether documents have already been added to the database. \[Note that the LangChain `Document` class is distinct from the `Document` class defined in the DB schema.
+The aliases `LangchainDocument` and `LanceDocument` are used for these classes respectively in `retrieval/db/ingest.py` to avoid confusion].

 ## Known issues

 1. An attempt was made to throttle OpenAI requests and ensure they are kept within rate limits, but this may not have been fully successful.
 In addition, when `batch_size` is large error messages can be thrown by the API which don't seem to be due to rate limits being exceeded.
 There wasn't time to troubleshoot and fix these issues, but future users should be aware that if they wish to ingest large volumes of documents simultaneously, they may need to upgrade the code.
 2. There were some PDFs which didn't scrape successfully and which threw error messages, probably due to size.
 There also wasn't time to investigate and fix this.
 Future users may encounter the same problem.
 If a PDF throws an error, it can be skipped by noting the row in the metadata dataframe of the originating webpage and setting `start_index` to the one following it.
-3. Webpage urls act as unique identifiers.
-It is easy to prevent duplicate scraping of a webpage via the same url.
+3. As mentioned above, the `location` metadata field is used a as a unique identifier for documents to avoid duplicate scraping of webpages and other documents.
 However, the database does currently contain some duplication of webpages where there are URL aliases in the site map.
 These should be removed from the database, time-permitting, and code added to retrieval/db/ingest.py to prevent this occurring.